-The following categories of sources or pollutants shall not be included when calculating emissions for the purpose of determining annual permit fees.
+The following categories of sources or pollutants shall not be included when calculating emissions for the purpose of determining permit fees.
 The Division has determined that the fees that would be generated from these items would be minimal and would not justify the additional administrative costs to collect them.
+These exemptions apply both when determining if emissions of a pollutant are over the levels listed in Section 3.16 and when determining the amount of fees due for that pollutant.
 These exemptions apply only to those pollutants listed.

-- (a) All criteria pollutants from any emissions sources or activities listed in the Insignificant Activities List contained in Georgia Rule 391-3-1-.03(10)(g) or in the Trivial List of Appendix A of the "State of Georgia Title V Major Source Operating Permit Application, Introduction and Instructions."
-When calculating fees for any particular calendar year, the owner or operator may use any final version of Rule 391-3-1-.03(10)(g) which was in existence during that calendar year; - (b) Sulfur dioxide and VOC emissions resulting from the combustion of natural gas, methane, and liquefied petroleum gas; - (c) Volatile organic compound (VOC) emissions resulting from the combustion of fossil fuels;
+(a) All criteria pollutants from any emissions sources or activities listed in the Insignificant Activities List contained in Georgia Rule 391-3-1-.03(10)(g) or in the Trivial List of Appendix A of the "State of Georgia Title V Major Source Operating Permit Application, Introduction and Instructions."
+When calculating fees for any particular calendar year, the owner or operator may use any final version of Rule 391-3-1-.03(10)(g) which was in existence during that calendar year;

-- (d) Fugitive particulate matter emissions; - (e) Fugitive VOC, fugitive nitrogen oxides, and fugitive sulfur dioxide emissions unless the emissions of such are limited by an Air Quality Permit condition or Federal or State rule or regulation; - (f) Particulate matter emissions resulting from the combustion of distillate oil (Number 2 or lighter), gaseous fuels, and liquefied petroleum gas; - (g) Sulfur dioxide emissions resulting from the combustion of wood, bark, and other fuels with a sulfur content of equal to or less than 0.10% (dry basis); - (h) Nitrogen oxides emissions resulting from thermal or catalytic fume incinerators used for the sole purpose of controlling air emissions; - (i) Particulate matter emissions from any process whose only particulate matter emission limit is Georgia Rule 391-3-1-.02(2)(e) or 391-3-1-.02(2)(p), and - 1. is exclusively used for material handling and storage (i.e. bins, silos, hoppers, feeders, conveyors) [if emissions from another process or piece of fuel-burning equipment are vented through the material handling and storage equipment, this exemption (4.1.7(i)1.) is not applicable];
+- (b) Sulfur dioxide and VOC emissions resulting from the combustion of natural gas, methane, and liquefied petroleum gas; - (c) Volatile organic compound (VOC) emissions resulting from the combustion of fossil fuels; - (d) Fugitive particulate matter emissions; - (e) Fugitive VOC, fugitive nitrogen oxides, and fugitive sulfur dioxide emissions unless the emissions of such are limited by an Air Quality Permit condition or Federal or State rule or regulation; - (f) Particulate matter emissions resulting from the combustion of distillate oil (Number 2 or lighter), gaseous fuels, and liquefied petroleum gas; - (g) Sulfur dioxide emissions resulting from the combustion of wood, bark, and other fuels with a sulfur content of equal to or less than 0.10% (dry basis); - (h) Nitrogen oxides emissions resulting from thermal or catalytic fume incinerators used for the sole purpose of controlling air emissions; - (i) Particulate matter emissions from any process whose only particulate matter emission limit is Georgia Rule 391-3-1-.02(2)(e) or 391-3-1-.02(2)(p), and - 1. is exclusively used for material handling and storage (i.e. bins, silos, hoppers, feeders, conveyors) [if emissions from another process or piece of fuel-burning equipment are vented through the material handling and storage equipment, this exemption (3.17(i)1.) is not applicable];